AnnaC-1/Lyric_Analysis/README.md

+PERSONAL NOTE...
-PERSONAL NOTE...RUN Web_Scraping (~2.5 hours) and then once done add to here.
+  RUN Web_Scraping (~2.5 hours) and then once done add to here.